A changemaker is anyone who takes action to address a problem, activate/collaborate with others, and work toward solutions for the good of all.

 The world's problems need inspired, well-educated, equity-minded leaders.

-Nazareth equips you with opportunities + learning + support you need to be an effective changemaker in and out of your life's work.
+Nazareth equips you with opportunities + learning + support you need to grow as an effective changemaker in and out of your life's work.

 Students view monuments to thousands of victims at The National Memorial for Peace and Justice